 A Gestational Carrier carries a child she is not genetically related to for the benefit of the Intended Parent(s).
 A Traditional Surrogate both provides the egg used in conception and carries the child for the benefit of the Intended Parent(s).

 Each state has different surrogacy laws.

 In New York, Gestational Carrier Agreements are governed by the Child Parent Security Act.
 Surrogacy in New York requires the guidance of an experienced New York surrogacy attorney.
 New York surrogacy law is complex, providing protections and requirements that must be adhered to throughout the surrogacy journey.

 In Maine, Gestational Carrier Agreements are governed by The Maine Parentage Act.
-The Maine Parentage Act provides a traditional surrogacy arrangement may only be entered into if the Traditional Surrogate is a family member of an Intended Parent.
+The Maine Parentage Act sets forth the requirements for a gestational surrogacy arrangement and eligibility requirements for gestational surrogates and intended parents entering into gestational surrogacy arrangement.

-We represent parties to independent gestational carrier arrangements and parties planning surrogacy journeys with the assistance of a surrogacy agency.
-We also have experiencing navigating the unique needs of international Intended Parents pursuing surrogacy in the United States.
+Janene Oleaga also has experience navigating the unique needs of international Intended Parents pursuing surrogacy in the United States.